She Loves Biscotti

 • Optional: When the pizza is almost cooked, remove from the oven, top with 1 cup grated mozzarella and bake for an additional 3-5 minutes until mozzarella is melted and slightly browned.

-• Remove from oven and spread the rest of the freshly grated Parmigiano-Reggiano cheese over the top.
+• Remove from the oven and spread the rest of the freshly grated Parmigiano-Reggiano cheese over the top.

 • Allow pizza to set before slicing.